 To help you prepare for the service, the vicar will arrange to meet with you and the potential godparents (usually in your home) to talk through the service and explain the promises to be made.
 That way you can be sure this service is the right choice for you.

 Please read our leaflet ‘Thanking God for the gift of Children‘ for further information and answers to some frequently asked questions.

 If you’re interested in having a service for your child, the best way to get the ball rolling is to come along and join us one Sunday morning at 10am.
-That way you will know what a regular Sunday service is like and there will be plenty of time to chat to the vicar and other members of the church family afterwards over tea and coffee.
+That way you will know what a regular Sunday service is like and you will have a chance to meet the vicar and other members of the church family.